I prefer mine shaped like the letter “S.”

 So let us celebrate the pancake.
 Let us give it its due.
 Let us raise it high – and then eat it.

-And at IHOP locations today, we can eat it for free.
+And at IHOP locations on Tuesday, March 4, we can eat it for free.

-The chain restaurant – with a location on Maine Mall Road in South Portland – is offering free pancakes today, in honor of National Pancake Day.
-From 7 am-10 pm today, IHOP is offering a free stack of buttermilk pancakes to customers.
-In return – once those pancake-eaters are contentedly stuffed – they’re hoping to gather donations for the Children’s Miracle Network.
+The chain restaurant – with a location on Maine Mall Road in South Portland – is offering free pancakes in honor of National Pancake Day.
+From 7 am-10 pm Tuesday (Fat Tuesday, no less), IHOP is offering a free short stack of buttermilk pancakes to customers.
+In return – once those pancake-eaters are contentedly stuffed – they’re hoping to gather donations for The Barbara Bush Children’s Hospital at Maine Medical Center.

 It’s comfort food for good.
 For more info, check out www.ihoppancakeday.com